DAObaker/contracts/staking-economy/README.md

 # DAO Baker

-**_Self amending DAO for staking economy_**
+**_Self-amending DAO for Staking Economy_**
-> An upgradeable, onchain staking validator for Tezos community earning staking rewards while retaining custody of funds, with added features for effortless peer-to-peer participation and automation of the entire baking process and governance voting by Block Swap.
+> An upgradeable, on-chain staking validator for the Tezos community earning staking rewards.
+Additional features include peer-to-peer participation and automation of the entire baking process and governance voting.

-Note: this is an evolving experiment  as a proof of concept - do not use it as is.
+Note: this is an evolving experiment and a proof of concept.
-This Standard Decentralized Autonomous Organization (DAO) Baker framework is written in Michelson to run on the Tezos blockchain.
+This standard Decentralised Autonomous Organisation (DAO) Baker is written in Michelson and runs on the Tezos blockchain.

 ## What is DAO Baker?

-DAO Baker is an earnest effort by **[Block Swap](https://blockswap.xyz)** to decentralize the **Tezos (XTZ) staking (a.k.a baking)** process through a set of self-enforcing smart contracts and provide block by block transparency and auditability, thus minimizing reliance on centralized discretionary staking providers.
+DAO Baker is an earnest effort by **[Block Swap](https://blockswap.xyz)** to decentralise the **Tezos (XTZ) staking (aka baking)** process through a set of self-enforcing smart contracts.
+This provides block by block transparency and auditability, thus minimising reliance on centralised discretionary staking providers.

-The purpose is to address the user experience and inefficiency plaguing the current staking process that limits the benefit only to niche technical crypto users.
-Our solution intends to provide a mainstream grade user experience for Tezos staking.
+The purpose is to address the user experience and inefficiency plaguing the current staking process that limits the benefit  to niche technical crypto users.
+Our solution intends to provide a mainstream user experience for Tezos staking.
 DAO Baker is a 100% open source project.

 ## Modules

 ### Baker Vault - Monetary Management
 - Delegation
-- Bonds (aka security deposit)
+- Bonds (security deposit)
 - Rewards & Payouts

 ### Protocol Politician  - Governance
-- Profile & Registration
+- Registration & Profile
 - Baker Rights & Management (TBA)
 - Community Index (TBA)

 ### Relay Node - Bakery
+- BDE (TBA)
-Hosted Validator Infrastructure & BDE (TBA)
+- Validator Infrastructure (TBA)

 ## More Information